rkapl123/rkapl123.github.io/README.md

 - [ ]  a SWIG wrapper (OreMgr) to allow starting ORE from .NET and other environments.

 All this will be available here: [https://rkapl123.github.io/OreControl/]( https://rkapl123.github.io/OreControl/)

+Following Article summarizes the [Enhancement of ORE with new instruments](Enhancing_ORE.md)

 ## DBAddin